 - You can publish the test on your own site through an iFrame

-- You can view all kinds of statistics of your quiz, questions and players.
+- You can view all kinds of statistics of your test, questions and players.

 QuizWorks offers several plans from free to corporate that sets you back at 99$ monthly.